PIM vs MDM: What is the Difference Between PIM and MDM?

-When you need to add or update the product information, you need to make the required changes in the master record of product data.
-PIM pushes the updated data to the multiple channels automatically to ensure the product data consistency is maintained across every touchpoint.
+When you need to add or update product information, you need to make the required changes in the master record of product data.
+PIM pushes the updated data to multiple channels automatically to ensure that product data consistency is maintained across every touchpoint.

 Adding New Sales Channels

 If you want to add new sales channels to promote and sell your product, then it becomes hassle-free with the PIM.
 All you need to do is integrate the new sales channels with the PIM, select the intended information from the existing product data, and push the information on the new sales channels.

 Are you planning to implement a PIM solution?
 Before making a solution, do not miss to go through Product Information Management: The Ultimate Buyer’s Guide.

 Benefits of Product Information Management (PIM)

 - Improved product time-to-market